aimclub/Fedot.Industrial/README.md

 #### Error correction model

 It is up to you to decide whether to use error correction model or not.
-To apply it the `error_correction` flag in the `Config_Classification.yaml` file should be set to `True` and number of cycles `n_ecm_cycles` should be provided.
+To apply it the `error_correction` flag in the config dictionary should be set to `True`.
+Number of cycles can be adjusted using advances version of config via `n_ecm_cycles` field.
 In this case after each launch of FEDOT algorithmic kernel the error correction model will be trained on the produced error.

 ![](docs/img/error_corr_model.png)